junlee-3/IoT-Portfolio/README.md

 ## 📦Getting Started

 1. Download the repistory
+2. Install all needed libraries and dependancies
-2. Open the .ino files, and change your SSID and Password network credentials
+3. Open the .ino files, and change your SSID and Password network credentials
-3. Upload and run
+4. Upload and run